 Andie: But I did see her, I loved her videos.
 She followed me back on Instagram and one night, I kept looking at her pics and thinking, “Oh, she's so cute.”
 So I decided to be bold for once and DMed her, asking her out.
 With queer dating, especially with two women, a lot of people are scared that as a lesbian they’ll be read as predatory.
 Or that it’s easier to be just friends.
 But I was proud that I was very upfront.

-Lindsey: We both live in New York City so we planned to meet up a couple days later.
+Lindsey: We both live in the same city so we planned to meet up a couple of days later.
 I was so nervous — Andie is a little more accustomed to meeting friends from the internet but I have never met up with someone from social media in real life.
 But because we met on TikTok, I had already seen so many different aspects of her life that I liked and was attracted to.
 Seeing someone in video form both being creative and in their everyday life was really important for me.
 I was nervous but it was like I was already comfortable with her.

 Because we met on TikTok, I had already seen so many different aspects of her life that I liked and was attracted to.